kokrah/HTShape/README.md

 (L-kurt) L4 / L2.

-The purpose of this package is to compute the shape (ie. L-skew and L-kurt) statistics of each transcript (eg. gene) in a high-throughput dataset (eg. RNA-seq, microarry).
+The purpose of this package is to compute the shape (i.e. L-skew and L-kurt) statistics of each transcript (e.g. gene) in a high-throughput dataset (e.g. RNA-seq, microarry).
 Using these statistics we can find genes within a dataset whose sample shape is markedly different from